Updates about the application process will be posted here

 - Bacterial spot management in tomato

-- Additional systems based on participants’ interests
+- Additional systems based on collaborators’ interests, such as wheat health management